astral-sh/uv/docs/guides/integration/pre-commit.md

       files: ^requirements-dev\.(in|txt)$
 ```

-To run the hook over multiple files at the same time:
+To run the hook over multiple files at the same time append to the `repos` list:

 ```yaml title=".pre-commit-config.yaml"
 - repo: https://github.com/astral-sh/uv-pre-commit